A Guide to Chitting Seed Potatoes

 What is Chitting and Why Does It Help?

 The process of chitting allows seed potatoes to grow sprouts before they're planted, giving them a head start and reducing the amount of time you'll have to wait before they crop (great for more impatient gardeners!).
 Another benefit to chitting is that it should also help to ensure a better harvest later on.

-Buying seed potatoes early is highly recommended to get your preferred varieties before they sell out (our handy guide to all the seed potatoes we have in store should help anyone looking for some inspiration!).
+Buying seed potatoes early is highly recommended to get your preferred varieties before they sell out.
 Since you'll have your spuds in advance, chitting is an easy step to take to help them on their way before they get in the ground!

 Seed potatoes should be chitted around 6 weeks before you plan to plant them – so, for many, that will mean chitting in February ready for planting in March/April.

 You can chit first and second earlies, and maincrop potatoes, at the same time.
 To make things easier, you can also plant them all at the same time - but be sure to make a note of what you've planted where, as they will want to come out of the ground at different stages!
 As a general rule, harvest first earlies in June/July; second earlies can be harvested in July/August; and maincrops in late August/September.

 How to Chit Seed Potatoes